vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Yazdani, G. (ed.)

-1960 The Early History of the Deccan.
-Oxford.
+1960 The Early History of the DeccaṇOxford.
 2 vols.

 Yokochi, Yuko

-1999 Mahis.āsuramardinī Myth and Icon.
-Studies in the Skandapurān. a II. in:
+1999 Mahis.āsuramardinī Myth and IcoṇStudies in the Skandapurāṇa II. in:

 Studies in the History of Indian Thought 11 (1999), 65–103.